 There was this online article about Prince William’s Fargo, North Dakota cousin’s royal celebration.
 “Kay Johnson wasn’t too upset about being overlooked for Friday’s royal wedding guest list.
 Besides, she wasn’t the only Spencer to get snubbed.”
 Unfortunately, the free access post disappeared.

-This story is specificallly interesting to me because my wife and daughter are likewise related.
-Seems that late in the 17th century, John Olin married Susannah Spencer, and my wife is a direct descendent, ninth generation I believe.
+This story is specifically interesting to me because my wife and daughter are likewise related.
+Seems that late in the 17th century, John Olin married Susannah Spencer, and my wife is a direct descendent, ninth-generation I believe.
 Susannah Spencer is somehow an ancestor of Diana Spencer, who married Prince Charles, who had two sons, William and Harry.
-Continue reading “The royal connection”

 I wonder if Mark Zuckerberg’s less than stellar image in this movie had anything to do with the real Mark donating a ton of money to the schools in Newark, NJ?